SpiralLogic/Ass3/README.md

 1. The input directory is traveresed
 2. A MD5 hash is created for each file and stored in a Perl Hash table
 3. If the MD5 already existed, the file is removed and it's location and the original location stored in a metadata file

+## Limitations:
+* There must be enough room on the disk to make a complete copy of the input folder and the archive
+* The output location of the archive can be within the input directory
+* The possibility of an MD5 clash can occur, but it is extremely low (unless specially crafted) this means a false duplicate may be detected